rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ButtermilkRoastChickenWithPotatoesAndCornichonButter.rst

    the bottom of a large baking dish or ovenproof skillet (one large enough to hold the potatoes).
 Place the chicken in the middle of the dish, breast-side up, and let it come to room temperature.
-3. Heat oven to 425° F.
+3. Heat oven to 425 F.
 4. Toss potatoes with 1 tablespoon olive oil and kosher salt, to taste.
    Arrange potatoes around the chicken.
 Evenly rub the chicken with 1/2 to 1 tablespoon olive oil.
 Season the chicken and potatoes with freshly cracked black pepper.
-5. Place the chicken and potatoes in the oven and roast for about 50 to 70 minutes, rotating once, until the juices run clear or the thickest part of the thigh registers 165° F. (If the chicken is browning too quickly relative to its internal temperature, reduce the oven to 375° F to 400° F.)
+5. Place the chicken and potatoes in the oven and roast for about 50 to 70 minutes, rotating once, until the juices run clear or the thickest part of the thigh registers 165 F. (If the chicken is browning too quickly relative to its internal temperature, reduce the oven to 375 F to 400 F.)
 6. Meanwhile, mash together the butter and cornichons with a fork.
-Don’t worry if they’re not completely integrated.
+Don't worry if they're not completely integrated.
 7. When the chicken is done, immediately remove it from the pan and rest on a cutting board for 10 to 15 minutes before carving.
 Add the cornichon butter and parsley to the hot potatoes.
 Once it starts to melt, toss to evenly